naston70/jeremys-it-lab/99.MISC/neil-anderson/Wireless-Networking/wireless.md

 - Two or more wireless stations communicate directly with each other
 - This is known as an IBSS - Independent Basic Service Set

+#### Infrastructure Mode

+* Stations communicate via a Wireless Access Point
+* Multiple Access Points can be deployed to provide the required coverage area

+- Wireless stations work in either Ad-Hoc or Infrastructure Mode
+- They can not operate in both at the same time

+#### WiFi Direct
+* WiFi Direct allows devices to be connected to an Access Point and also be part of a peer-to-peer wireless network
+* It does not operate in Ad-Hoc IBSS mode, it is an extension to Infrastructure mode
+* WPS WiFi Protected Setup enables connection setup by pushing a button
+* It is WPAN Wireless Personal Area Network

+#### WiFi Direct Predefined Services
+- Miracast to wireless external monitor
+- DLNA Digital Living Network ALliance allows devices to stream music and video
+- Direct Print